Entire home

 Restricted mobility

-2 Steps onto the veranda and wheelchir access to the living room only.
+There are two steps onto the veranda and wheelchair access to the living room only.
 Bath with shower over.

 Exit in case of emergency